 If you are just starting out, seriously speaking, take in what ever jobs that you can, even if the project (or client) does not inspire you at all.
 Cause you will need all the experience AN MONEY that you can get.
 “One must understand the meaning of business, which is an organisation or economic system where goods and services are exchanged for another or for money.
 Every Business requires some form of investment and enough customers to whom its output can be sold on a consistent basis in order to make a profit.“

 taken from: http://www.businessdictionary.com/definition/business.html#ixzz4COAeTkZS

-All in all, working freelance have it’s perks of course.
+All in all, working freelance has its perks of course.
 Like, if you need to visit the doctor regularly for some health issue, you can. you won’t have to worry that it will max out your leaves and have the best health care that you can get for yourself.
-Or if you have ageing parents who needs you to bring them to the doctor, you can.
+Or if you have aging parents who need you to bring them to the doctor, you can.
 Or if you have kids at home and you want to be around for them, you can.
-Of course there are some companies who promotes work life balance and have some sort of flexibility when it comes to applying for leave, but not all companies are like that.
+Of course, there are some companies that promote work-life balance and have some sort of flexibility when it comes to applying for leave, but not all companies are like that.
 Which kind of sucks when you really need to take more than 14 days of leaves a year.

 So, never assume that a freelancer’s life is easier than yours.